nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format:  `open case CASE_NO`

 Example: `list case` followed by `open case 1` opens the 1st case in the investigation list.

+#### Archiving an investigation case in the DEFAULT section: `archive case CASE_NO`
+Archives the specified investigation case in DEFAULT section of Pivot.

+Format:  `archive case CASE_NO`

+Example: `list case` followed by `archive case 1` archives the 1st case in the investigation list.

+#### Unarchiving an investigation case in the ARCHIVED section: `archive case CASE_NO`
+Unarchives the specified investigation case in the ARCHIVED section of Pivot.

+Format:  `unarchives case CASE_NO`

+Example: `list archive` followed by `unarchive case 1` unarchives the 1st case in the investigation list.

+### Finding an investigation case: `find KEYWORD`

+Finds investigation cases whose details contains any of the given keywords.

+Format:  `find KEYWORD [MORE_KEYWORDS]`

+* The search is case-insensitive. e.g keyword `hans` will match case containing `Hans` in its details
+* The order of the keywords does not matter. e.g. keywords `Hans Bo` will match case containing `Bo Hans` in its details
+* The search finds cases depending on which section they are in.
+If they are in the DEFAULT section, cases found are in DEFAULT section only.
+ If they are in the ARCHIVED section, cases found are in the ARCHIVED section only.
+Note that on start-up, they are in the DEFAULT section, and can alternate between sections using `list case` or `list archive` as mentioned above
+* All details of all cases in relevant section (ARCHIVED/DEFAULT) are searched, specifically: Title, Status, Description, Documents (file name and file reference that the users input on creation), Suspects/Witnesses/Victims (Name, Gender, Phone, Email, Address)
+* Only full words will be matched e.g. keyword `Han` will not match cases containing `Hans` in their details
+* Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. keywords `Hans Bo` will return case containing `Hans Gruber`, `Bo Yang` in their details

+Example:
+* `find Ang` return cases `ang` and `Ang Mo Kio Car Theft`, and cases containing `Ang` in their details
+* `find dhoby bishan` return cases `Dhoby Ghaut Murder Case` and `Bishan Shopping Theft`, and cases containing `dhoby` or `bishan` in their details
+* `find 91234567 bishan` return cases with suspect, victim or witness containing Phone number `91234567`, and cases containing `bishan` in their details

 #### Exit application: `exit`
 Exits the application.